s6ruby/universum/REDPAPER.md

 - EVM (Ethereum Virtual Machine) Assembly
 - and much much more

-Again less is more.

 ## Yes, yes, yes - It's still "plain-vanilla" ruby

-Rembember - the code is still and always will be "plain-vanilla" ruby that runs with "classic" ruby or mruby "out-of-the-box".
+Remember - the code is still and always will be "plain-vanilla" ruby that runs with "classic" ruby or mruby "out-of-the-box".